 Modern cataract surgery has been made possible by the operating microscope.
 This high-powered microscope allows the surgeon to see better to remove the cataract and implant the IOL into the eye.
 In addition to using the operating microscope, the modern cataract surgeon uses an extracapsular surgical technique.
 This means that the surgeon removes the lens contents but leaves the back portion of the natural lens capsule in place.
 Although this technique is much more difﬁcult for many surgeons to perform, it provides the patient with many beneﬁts.

-With outpatient cataract surgery, it is possible to resume most normal activities by the following day after surgery.
+With outpatient cataract surgery, it is possible to resume most normal activities the following day.
 Follow-up visits to the eye doctor over the next six to eight weeks are extremely important.
 In many cases, vision can be restored to normal levels long before the end of that time, but the healing process, regardless of the technique, will take about four to six weeks.
 Observation and counseling of the patient during the postoperative visits are critical.

 Three kinds of substitutes for the natural lens of the eye are currently available.
 Each of these three substitutes for the natural lens has certain advantages and disadvantages.